sanjeevkumar761/autonomier/azure-deploy-init/deploytoazure.md

 It uses a fork of [Apollo](https://github.com/ApolloAuto/apollo/) maintained by the LG Electronics Silicon Valley Lab here [LG Silicon Valley Lab Apollo 3.5 Fork](https://github.com/lgsvl/apollo-3.5/) which has modified and configured to facilitate use with LG's Automotive Simulator.

-You agree to license requirements of various open source tools which are used in Autonomier repository.
+You agree to license requirements of various open source tools which are used in autonomier repository.

-It takes about 60 minutes for full deployment process to complete.
+It takes about 45-60 minutes for full deployment process to complete.
 Please follow the steps mentioned below:

 ## Getting ready:
 Create Service Principal using Azure Cloud Shell /AZ CLI with command "az ad sp create-for-rbac".
 Save details as you'll need those later.
 If you use exitsing Service Principal, please make sure to copy appId and password/secret correctly.

-## To deploy Autonomier on Azure, Click the button below:
+## To deploy autonomier on Azure, Click the button below:

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://ms.portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fsanjeevkumar761%2Fautonomier%2Fmaster%2Fazure-deploy-init%2Fazuredeploy.json)